 sh ./PDFStudio_linux.sh.
 PDF studio is available in both 32-bit and 64-bit versions.

-Although Okular is not a PDF editor like the mentioned above, however instead a reader with basic editing skills, or rather I say annotating with the help of pop-ups & inline notes; freehand line drawing, highlighter, stamp, and other features.
+Although Okular is not a PDF editor like the one mentioned above, however instead a reader with basic editing skills, or rather I say annotating with the help of pop-ups & inline notes; freehand line drawing, highlighter, stamp, and other features.

 Furthermore, after opening PDF files in Okular, we can copy text and save images from them.
-Okular is a cross-platform application and available for Windows, Linux, and macOS.
+Okular is a cross-platform application and is available for Windows, Linux, and macOS.